aumi364/ababa_movies/README.md

 ## Database

-Then I designed the database (Oviously I have changed it a lot ! :v)
+Then I designed the database.
+(Oviously I have changed it a lot ! :v)
 ![ss](Screenshots/db.png)

 # Backend